LucasDelfino92/morrowindsharp/modlist.md

 - [**Service Requirements Lore**](https://www.nexusmods.com/morrowind/mods/45567) by Vanhikes and dungeom: factions will limit their services based on faction affiliation and rank.
   - This mod is incorrectly packaged.
 Set **Service Requirements Lore** as the proper **Data** directory in MO2.
 - [**Smart Merchants**](https://www.nexusmods.com/morrowind/mods/47787) by abot: configurable mod that can increase the Mercantile and Speechcraft skills of all NPCs, making it harder to barter with them, persuade them, and bribe them.
 Doesn't interfere with Trainers' services.
+- [**Speed and Movement Rebalanced**](https://www.nexusmods.com/morrowind/mods/46029/) by Remiros: rebalances the speed attribute and overall movement in the game in an attempt to make it feel more natural.

 The following mod should only be installed if you are playing with the official **Siege at Firemoth** plugin or the merged **Unofficial Morrowind Official Plugins Patched** plugin.